-Koch v.
+- Koch v.
 Greenberg: Won an eight-figure punitive damages verdict and liability findings on all claims of fraud, deceptive business practices and false advertising following a highly publicized, three-week jury trial in New York federal court in a suit related to the defendant’s sale of counterfeit fine wine to our client.

-T-Mobile v.
+- T-Mobile v.
 Huawei et al.: Won a seven-figure verdict and liability findings on behalf of T-Mobile, following a three-week jury trial alleging trade secret theft and breach of contract by China’s largest phone manufacturer.

-Alec Baldwin v.
+- Alec Baldwin v.
 Mary Boone et al.: Obtained seven-figure settlement, representing a full trial victory, on behalf of Alec Baldwin, in a high-profile art fraud case against the Mary Boone Gallery (See “Why Alec Baldwin is $1 Million Richer Today” in The New York Times, “Alec Baldwin Settles …” in the Daily Journal, and “Alec Baldwin’s Legal Tussle Over Art” in The New Yorker).

 - Goldcrest Film Distribution v.
 Summit Entertainment: Won the dismissal of a multimillion-dollar contractual dispute over alleged deceptive accounting practices used to calculate profit participations for the “Twilight” movie saga, on behalf of Lionsgate subsidiary Summit Distribution LLC.

 Class Action Defense

-Hammock et al v.
-Nutramarks Inc. et al: Obtained dismissal of federal putative class action regarding homeopathic medicines, following aggressive and strategic offensive discovery that revealed the inadequacy of multiple lead plaintiffs and legal deficiencies in the overall case.
+- Hammock et al v.
+Nutramarks Inc. et al: Won dismissal of federal putative class action regarding homeopathic medicines, following aggressive and strategic offensive discovery that revealed the inadequacy of multiple lead plaintiffs and legal deficiencies in the overall case.
 Plaintiffs agreed to voluntarily dismiss the action just days before their motion for class certification was due.

-Lopez v.
+- Lopez v.
 Caskers LLC: Obtained dismissal of a putative consumer class action alleging violations of California’s Automatic Renewal Law, on behalf of Caskers LLC, the leading e-commerce company focusing on the curation and sale of craft spirits.

-CEH v.
+- CEH v.
 U.S. International Trading Corp: Obtained dismissal of a putative consumer class action alleging that our client violated false advertising laws by misleadingly labeling a consumer product as “organic.”

-In re Amgen Inc. Securities Litigation: Represented Amgen, the world’s largest biopharmaceutical company, in a national securities fraud class action alleging misstatements and omissions related to several of Amgen’s most important drugs.
+- In re Amgen Inc. Securities Litigation: Represented Amgen, the world’s largest biopharmaceutical company, in a national securities fraud class action alleging misstatements and omissions related to several of Amgen’s most important drugs.

-CEH v.
+- CEH v.
 Nutraceutical Corp. et al.: Representing Nutraceutical in an important appellate matter regarding the scope of plaintiffs’ suits brought under California’s Proposition 65.